 Protein, carbs, and fat.
 Ahead of the 20th century, scientists believed that these were the only essential nutrients food had to offer us.
 But in the 1910s, things started to change.
 Research demonstrated that actually, food gives us important vitamins too, and paying attention to them may reduce our risk of getting sick.
 By 1948, scientists had identified all of the major vitamins we know about now, including vitamin D.

-Known as the “sunshine vitamin” because our bodies produce it when exposed to sunlight, vitamin D is important for maintaining our physical health, but it may also help to support our mental health too.
+Known as the “sunshine vitamin” because our bodies produce it when exposed to sunlight, vitamin D is important for maintaining our physical health, but it may also help support our mental health, too.
 Here’s everything you need to know about vitamin D, including how to get enough on a vegan diet.

 What is vitamin D?

-Vitamin D is a fat-soluble vitamin that helps our bodies to absorb calcium and phosphorus, both of which are essential nutrients for bone health.
+Vitamin D is a fat-soluble vitamin that helps our bodies absorb calcium and phosphorus, both of which are essential nutrients for bone health.
 How much vitamin D you need depends on a few different factors.
-Those who live in the north will need more because they are not exposed to enough sunlight throughout the winter months.
+Those who live further north will need more because they are not exposed to enough sunlight throughout the winter months.
 (In some places in northern Norway, for example, the sun doesn’t rise at all from mid-November to late January.)
 But another factor is age, because, as we get older, our ability to produce vitamin D drops.

 According to the medical nonprofit the Mayo Clinic, the recommended daily amount of vitamin D for people aged from one year old to 70 years old is 600 international units (IU).
 Those over 70 need around 800 IU, while babies below the age of one need around 400 IU.
 It’s important not to take excessive amounts of vitamin D, as this can also harm your body by causing a build-up of calcium, which is also bad for your bones, as well as your kidneys and heart.